 If I could pack up and move to Lisbon right now, I would.
 The people are so friendly, the city is easy to get around, and food and drink are incredibly affordable.

 The city is rich in culture and history.
-The people pride themselves on the rebuilding of the city from the Earthquake of 1755.
+The people pride themselves on the rebuilding of the city after the Earthquake of 1755.
 Each neighborhood is unique; the food flavors are diverse, and there is an overall warmness about Lisbon.

 How to Get Around